Allevs01/VCIoT/Readme.md

 git clone https://github.com/Allevs01/VCIoT.git
 ```

-Unzip the tar file and move it outside the repository.
+Unzip the tar file and move it outside the repository (for semplicity, there is already the bin on the repo).

 ## 4. Test from IoT A8-M3